QuickBase/interview-demos/ui-pipelines/README.md

 ## General Description

 The purpose of the craft demo is to give us a jumping off point for discussion of your approach to solving a problem and of your code.
-We are interested in learning how you approach this problem and go about solving it.

-We expect this project to take experienced developers familiar with web technologies (HTML, CSS, javascript, React) about 1-2 hours to complete.
+We expect this project about 1-2 hours to complete.

 We know not everyone has unlimited time to work on interview projects and we do not expect that everyone completes all of the requirements.
 However, you may be asked how